 Uppsala

-Carpe Futurum has a heat capacity of 110 MWth and is an essential part of a transformation programme to phase out fossil fuels in the heat production in Uppsala.
-The plant can be fired with wood chips, recycled biomass and bark in various combinations.
-It can run on the three fuels individually or in different mixtures, which provides high flexibility.
+Carpe Futurum has a heating capacity of 110 MWth and is an important part of a programme to transform heat production in Uppsala by phasing out fossil fuels.
+The plant can be fuelled with forest chips, recycled wood, and bark in various combinations.
+It can be operated with the three fuels individually or in different combinations, providing high flexibility.